Socially Impacting Business Lending in Developing Economies

 Lendahand €25 Cashback Bonus

 At P2P Market Data we have negotiated a cashback for all our readers, which means that Lendahand offers a 25 euro bonus to all new users that register through our link and promotion code.
 If you want to make use of the bonus, you must invest at least €50.
 To make sure you validate for it, go through our link and you will go to the landing page.
 Here you will see the page in the image below.
 After registering as seen above, you will receive an email from Lendahand to validate that the email belongs to you.
 From here you will be taken to the formula where you fill in your personal information.
 This is also where you can provide the promotion code MARKETDATA.
-Feel free to write to us if you have any issues with the bonus.

 Deposit & Withdrawal Process